Contact Us on 021 422 4963 / [email protected]

 The application for liquidation and sequestration processes are often confused.
-Many people think that the processes are the same.
-However, there is a big difference between these two processes.
+Many people think that they are the same.
+However, there is a big difference between the two.

 In the matter of a voluntary sequestration, the Applicant will be the party whose estate is to be sequestrated.
 The valuer needs to value the property of the Applicant on a forced sale scale.
 This will be calculated by subtracting 20% of the actual value of the property.